Are you interested in learning how Essetino Artists went from 0 to 22K subscribers and $0 to earning $100K+ online?

 So, it does depend on what kind of tourism.

-Auret: Yeah, I guess, I was assuming that a tourism channel would be like you teaching other people how to being good tour guides or something like that.
+Auret: Yeah, I guess, I was assuming that a tourism channel would be like you teaching other people how to be good tour guides or something like that.
 If that is the case then it’s quite different but yeah if you’re just doing vlogs, you’re just wanting to show people your travel adventures which is something we do on our channel too, it’s just a way for people to connect with you and see your personality, then it can go on one channel.

 If you are doing it like Jewel said.
 If you are doing those topics to have them on different days, for example, like my music.
-I don’t release my cover songs and my Spotify tutorials and stuff on our Essetino Artists channel.
+I don’t release my cover songs, my Spotify tutorials and stuff on our Essetino Artists channel.
 It’s a separate channel because that’s a different audience.